 To find out which blender is truly a cut above the rest, we bought the best products available on the market today and pitted them against each other in a series of side-by-side tests to crown our winners.
-We judged the Oster VERSA Pro in its performance in our five weighted rating metrics — Convenience, Smoothies, Ice, Grinding, and Pureeing — with the sections below elaborating on the VERSA's results.
+We judged the Oster Versa Pro in its performance in our five weighted rating metrics — Convenience, Smoothies, Ice, Grinding, and Pureeing — with the sections below elaborating on the Versa's results.

-Taking credit for the largest portion of the final score, our Smoothies metric is responsible for 30% of the overall score.
+The Smoothie metric takes credit for 30% of each blender's final score.
 We used four sample beverages — fruit and oat smoothie, Oreo shake, berry smoothie, and green smoothie — to judge the performance of each blender, looking at both taste and texture.
-The Oster VERSA delivered a subpar performance here.
+The Oster Versa delivered a subpar performance here.
 The green smoothie produced by this blender was quite mediocre, with an exceptionally chunky texture that wasn't very pleasant to drink.

 We caught plenty of unblended greens in the sieve when we poured the smoothie — the main cause of the unsavory texture and inconsistent flavors throughout.

 Taking credit for 20% of the total score, the Versa performed much better in the ice crushing test.
-It successfully crushed a pitcher full of ice, though it doesn't feed the ice very well, requiring us to pulse the power to the blender.
-It did completely crush the ice in about 15 seconds, even with the pulsing.
+It successfully crushed a pitcher full of ice, although it doesn't feed the ice very well, requiring us to pulse the power to the blender.
+It completely crushed the ice in about 15 seconds, even with the pulsing.

 The lid is also fairly easy to remove, though it can provide some difficulties at times.
-This blender is on the quieter side compared to the rest of the group, measuring in at 83.8 dBa in our test, compared to around 90 dBa for the loudest models.
+This blender is on the quieter side compared to the rest of the group, measuring 83.8 dBa in our test, compared to around 90 dBa for the loudest models.

-This product did heat up the soup, though not as much as we would have liked, only hitting about 138°F.
+The Versa heated up the soup, though not as much as we would have liked, only hitting about 138°F.

 95% of the cornmeal produced by the blender from milling popcorn passed right through the sieve without any difficulties.